the Art, is in the process...the creative process.

 if you don't have any art students - an art patron, client or or anyone in a leadership position can demand and expect all they want, but just like

 art classes are driven by art students (and you can't have a school without students), the art world would not

 exist if there weren't any artists.

-I believe that "you are only a painter when you are painting" and that "an artist works with what he or she
+"You are only a painter, when you are painting" and "an artist, works with what he or she

 has".
 As a teacher I work to explain and review the most common points of understanding art; I also suggest ways that students can apply technique in their own way to their

 own personal and professional goals.